iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 On top of all that, DVC is completely language agnostic.
-You can expect the same convenience and performance whether you are using Jupyter Notebooks or Scala, CSV data frames or HDFS partitions.
+You can expect the same convenience and performance whether you are using Jupyter Notebooks or Scala, CSV data frames or HDFS.

-💡 Note that other experiment tracking tools can be complementary with DVC, for example as more detailed experiment logging systems with built-in analytics and visualizations.
+💡 Note that other experiment tracking tools can be complementary with DVC, for example as more detailed experiment logging systems with specialized analytics and visualizations.

 > 📖 Ready to dive in?
 See [Get Started: Experiments](/doc/start/experiments).